l-mccarthy/IntroToIM/Feb8/README.md

 ## Reflection

-In the beginning I wanted to create an interesting shape which I would then multiply across the x and y of the canvas using a 'for' loop, and to do that I opted with using lines to outline a shape rather than a simple 'rect' or 'ellipse'.
-I found that lines are very versatile as you can change the stroke weight and colour in order to simulate an illusion of 3D via light and shadow.
-As a result, I had each of the three lines correspond with a value in the grayscale in relation to where I wanted the imaginary light to come from.
-Additionally, there is no fourth line, despite the shape's square look, the viewer "fills in the blanks" in order to heighten the bevelled look.
+In the beginning I wanted to create an interesting shape which I would then multiply across the x and y of the canvas using a 'for' loop.
+To do that I opted with using lines to outline a shape rather than a simple 'rect' or 'ellipse'.
+While I was originally thinking of layering multiple shapes to make one complex shape, I found that lines are very versatile as you can change the stroke weight and colour in order to simulate an illusion of 3D via light and shadow.
+As a result, I had each of the three lines correspond with a value in the grayscale (0, 126, and 255) in relation to where I wanted the imaginary light to come from:

 ```
-// Function of temporary variables on where to put lines
-function drawLinesAt(x, y) {
-  strokeWeight(5)
   // Top 'shadow' line
   stroke(0)
   line(x + 25, y + 20, x + 80, y + 20);